Lifting couplings in Wasserstein spaces: Main statements

 \subsection{Lenses to lenses}

 We now come to the main result of this work.
-Namely, we show that measurable lenses give rise to lenses between the categories of couplings.
-Again, conditionals are the key construction, as the formula \eqref{lenscond} will show.
+Namely, we show that measurable lenses give rise to lenses between the categories of couplings, making $X\mapsto PX$ functorial on lenses as well.
+Again, conditional distributions are the key construction.

 \begin{thm} Let $(f,\varphi):X\to Y$ be a measurable lens between standard Borel spaces.
-There is a categorical lens $(f_\sharp,\tilde\varphi_\sharp)$ between $PX$ and $PY$ where \begin{itemize} \item The projection $f_\sharp:PX\to PY$ is the usual pushforward of measures; \item The lifting $\tilde\varphi_\sharp:PX \times_{PY} P(Y\times Y)\to P(X\times X)$ takes $p\in PX$ and a coupling $s\in P(Y\times Y)$ whose first marginal has to equal $f_*p$, and returns the coupling $\tilde\varphi_\sharp(p,s)\in P(X\times X)$ given by
+There is a categorical lens $(f_\sharp,\tilde\varphi_\sharp)$ between $PX$ and $PY$ where \begin{itemize} \item the projection $f_\sharp:PX\to PY$ is the usual pushforward of measures; \item the lifting $\tilde\varphi_\sharp:PX \times_{PY} P(Y\times Y)\to P(X\times X)$ takes $p\in PX$ and a coupling $s\in P(Y\times Y)$ whose first marginal has to equal $f_\sharp p$, and returns the coupling $\tilde\varphi_\sharp(p,s)\in P(X\times X)$ given by

 for all measurable subsets $A,A'\subseteq X$. \end{itemize}

 Moreover, if $X$ and $Y$ are equipped with measurable cost functions and $(f,\varphi)$ is a measurable metric lens, $(f_\sharp,\tilde\varphi_\sharp)$ is a weighted lens between $P_kX$ and $P_kY$ for each $k$. \end{thm}